 Hydra of Lerna

-In Greek mythology, the Hydra of Lerna was a very ruthless aquatic monster, who had claws like a reptile and several heads.
-According to myth, every time one of its heads was cut off two more heads emerged.
+In Greek mythology, the Hydra of Lerna was a ruthless aquatic monster, which had claws like a reptile and several heads.
+According to myth, every time one of its heads was cut off, two more heads emerged.

 She was raised by Hera, Zeus’ wife, who kept her in a swamp that protected Lerna’s garden.

 Hydra was a very solitary creature until she was killed by Hercules.
-He then soaked his sword with Hydra’s blood to make it poisonous.
+He then soaked his sword in Hydra’s blood to make it poisonous.

 He was the dog of the god Hades, and his job was to protect the gate of the underworld, ensuring that the dead did not leave and that the living could not enter.